Atlanta Relocation Specialists

 Which has better schools?

 Both metros have excellent school districts.
-Dallas's Southlake and Plano compare to Atlanta's Johns Creek and East Cobb.
+Dallas's Southlake and Plano compare to Atlanta's Johns Creek and East Cobb—some of the best family-friendly neighborhoods in metro Atlanta.
 Neither is categorically better.
-Specific district research matters more than metro-level comparison.
+Specific district research matters more than metro-level comparison, and a buyer's agent who knows these areas can streamline your search.

 How do the economies compare?